Jobs / PhD Positions

 A full-time PhD in Computer Science at Trinity College Dublin takes 4 years.
 In these four years, you will mostly be working on your PhD topic.
 In addition, you need to complete 2 modules worth a total of 10-20 ECTS points at the School of Computer Science and Statistics.

-Currently, we do not have any vacancies for PhD students.
-However, if you are interested in applying for a PhD scholarship (e.g. TCD’s PG Ussher Fellowships, GoIPG, or
+Currently, we do offer projects in two CRTs, please read here for more details.
+Also, if you are interested in applying for e.g. TCD’s PG Ussher Fellowships, GoIPG, or

 If you are in the lucky situation that money doesn’t matter to you, then you may also consider a self-funded PhD.
 Fees are around €6,500 pa for EU students, and €13,000 for non-EU students.

 If you are working full-time in the industry and are interested in doing a part-time PhD, we would also love to hear from you.
 A part-time PhD takes around 6 years.
 In these six years, you will mostly be working on your PhD topic.
 In addition, you need to complete 2 modules worth 10-20 ECTS points at the School of Computer Science and Statistics.
 Tuition fees are around €5,5,000 pa for EU students, and €11,000 pa for non-EU students.